International Catamaran Challenge Trophy: History

 The story of the races goes back to 1959 when the American periodical "Yachting" sponsored a 'One of a Kind' regatta.
 The most successful catamaran in this event was "Tigercat" designed by Bob Harris of New York, which was considered by many to be the best in the world.
 In Great Britain, John Fisk, together with Rod Macalpine-Downie, had won the R.Y.A.
 'One of a Kind' series with their Thai Mk IV.
 Downey and Fisk considered their boat superior to the upstart Americans, and thought that, as far as catamaran design was concerned, "the old world could still show the new world a thing or two".
 A friendly challenge was issued, and the format's similarity to the America's Cup resulted in the competition's unofficial nickname: the 'Little America's Cup'.

 The early years saw major participation from amateur designers including Rodney March, who went on to design the Tornado which was adopted as an Olympic class for competition.
 His most radical contribution at that time was a wing mast/soft sail combination una-rig which was untouchable particularly in light airs.
 The superior wing-sails subsequently became a major design focus of the class, and the C Class has been one of the only proving grounds for wing-sail development and racing.

-In 1963,the Australian Catamaran Association which represented some 8 catamaran classes in that country challenged through the Sandringham YC in Melbourne.
+In 1963, the Australian Catamaran Association which represented some 8 catamaran classes in that country challenged through the Sandringham YC in Melbourne.
 Five C Class cats were built and trials were held in May at the Blairgowrie Yacht Squadron on Melbourne's southern Phillip Bay.

-Two C Class were chosen to go to Thorpe Bay YC for the match and the Australian team of six were -John Munns, skipper, Graeme Anderson crew, Manager Max Press, John Tayor and Peter Scarfe Reserve crew and Albert Smith as Observer.
-The two cats were Quest (Cunningham design) and Matilda (Jourbert and Hooks design) After trials on Thorpe Bay Munns chose Quest as challenger.
+Two C Class were chosen to go to Thorpe Bay YC for the match, and the Australian team of six were John Munns, skipper; Graeme Anderson, crew; Max Press, Manager; John Tayor and Peter Scarfe, Reserve Crew; and Albert Smith as Observer.
+The two cats were Quest (Cunningham design) and Matilda (Jourbert and Hooks design).
+After trials on Thorpe Bay, Munns chose Quest as challenger.

-Both these cats were of radical in construction- Quest was honeycombed cardboard shells with light terylene cloth drawn over and spray painted with reinforced hulls with frames.
-Matilda was moulded balsa wood panels!
-Thus the C Class was leading the way in construction and later came the huge advances in rigs, wing masts and speed!
+Both of these cats were innovative in construction: Quest was constructed from honeycombed cardboard shells with light terylene cloth drawn over and spray painted with reinforced hulls with frames, and Matilda was constructed from moulded balsa wood panels [citation needed].